nymtech/nym-vpn-client/README.md

-## Nym Wireguard CLI
+## Nym VPN CLI

-A CLI that uses the Mullvad VPN wrapper around the wireguard-go userspace implementation.
+A CLI VPN client that uses the Nym mixnet.
+It can optionally do the first connection to the entry gateway using wireguard, and it uses the Mullvad VPN wrapper around the wireguard-go userspace implementation.

 ### How to build